Rae Rome, LSWAIC

 My services are for folks of any gender who are curious to explore their relationship and/or family dynamics.
 I am especially eager to work with individuals who are curious about what they may perceive as chronic relational challenges.
 Using a trauma and attachment informed lens, we will explore how our early attachment experiences with caregivers shape the interpersonal habits and behaviors we can carry throughout the lifespan.

-I have an extensive background working with young adults (aged 18 to 25) and adults.
+I have an extensive background working with youth (ages 13 to 17) and young adults (ages 18 to 25) and adults.
 I enjoy supporting people as they navigate life, including transitions, anxiety, depression, grief, loss, and chronic pain.

 I’m really passionate about: